asmaloney/libE57Format/README.md

 Many, many other changes were made prior to the first release of this fork.
 See the [CHANGELOG](CHANGELOG.md) and git history for details.

+## 🚨 Version 3.0 Note 🚨

+There have been many changes (especially to the "Simple API") in the upcoming version 3.0 - some of which will require code changes on your end.
+Please see the [CHANGELOG](CHANGELOG.md) for details.

+Since this version is breaking the API, I am happy to discuss any other API-breaking changes which might be useful.
+Please raise them in [this issue](https://github.com/asmaloney/libE57Format/issues/177).

+I plan to let 3.0 sit in the master branch until the end of 2022.
+If I don't hear any feedback I will go ahead and release it as-is.

 ## Documentation

 The doxygen-generated documentation may be [found here](https://asmaloney.github.io/libE57Format-docs/).
 These docs are generated and saved in the [libE57Format-docs](https://github.com/asmaloney/libE57Format-docs) repo.